Mayu Watanabe: Post-AKB48

 In January 2018, it was announced that Watanabe would play the titular character in the Japanese production of the Amélie adapted from the movie of the same title.
 The production ran from May 18 to June 3 at the Galaxy Theater in Shinagawa, Tokyo, and June 7–10 at the Morinomiya Piloti Hall in Osaka.

 In April 2018, Watanabe had her first drama post-AKB48 titled Gan Shoumetsu no Wana ~Kanzen Kankai no Nazo~ (がん消滅の罠 ～完全寛解の謎～) where she played an insurance investigator.

 In August 2018, Watanabe starred in the special drama Meibugyou!
 Tooyama no Kinshirou (名奉行！遠山の金四郎), a continuation from the same series in 2017.

 Following two special dramas, Watanabe then had the lead role in a late-night drama Itsuka Kono Ame ga Yamu Hi Made (いつかこの雨がやむ日まで) in August 2018.
 Her character, Hikari, was a girl whose dream was to become a musical actress, but got her dreams smashed when her brother supposedly committed murder.

 In late 2018, Watanabe also endorsed the brand Yakult.
 The commercial was directed by Ikeda Kazumasa who has directed music videos for Keyakizaka46 and Nogizaka46, while choreography was by Sasao Isao who choreographed one of Keyakizaka46's singles.
 The commercial also features some 33 professional dancers and performers including Spinboy Aichi, SORI and HICKY of the dance team SHIFFLE!! among others.

 Watanabe also guested several music shows, namely Utacon and UTAGE.
 In Utacon, she sang musical songs, including collaborations with several famed musical actors.

 Towards the end of 2018, Watanabe was named the ambassador for JAL Honolulu Marathon.

-On June 1, 2020, Production Ogi announced her retirement from the entertainment industry due to health reasons.
+On June 1, 2020, Production Ogi announced her retirement from the entertainment industry for health reasons.
 Her website was terminated amicably on the same day.